Mobius1/esx_xp/README.md

 ## UI
 The UI can be toggled with the `Z` key by default.
 The UI will fade out after the interval defined by `Config.Timeout` or you can close it immediately with the `Z` key.

+The leaderboard is paginated and can be navigated with arrow keys.

 You can customise the UI key with `Config.UIKey` in `config.lua`.

 The data in the leaderboard is refreshed whenever it is opened so you get up-to-date information.

-The mini leaderboard will only display a maximum of 18 players.
-If you require all players to be displayed, you can hit the key defined with `Config.LBKey` to show the full leaderboard.
-Default is the `L` key.

 ## Commands
 Get current XP stats